top of page

 Human impacts

 Anthropogenic disturbances around the world are forcing animals to respond to rapid environmental changes.
-These impacts will have strong effects on animal phenotypes, and any ecological or evolutionary patterns that we wish to observe.
+These impacts will have strong effects on animal phenotypes, and ecological or evolutionary processes.
 Habitat degradation is one source of disturbance that is particularly pressing in tropical regions and can have severe effects on wildlife.
 Thus far, using Neotropical bat ectoparasites and viruses as case studies, I have investigated how habitat degradation can impact the prevalence and intensities of parasite infections.

-Human “impacts” can also be investigated in another way; that is, rather than disturbing environments, humans often attempt to restore them.
-Considering this, much of my research is conducted in the context of conservation translocations.
-In particular, I am investigating variation in movement outwards from the point where animals are introduced during translocations, as well as how/why animals assort non-randomly following translocations.
+Human “impacts” can also be considered in another way; that is, rather than disturbing environments, humans often attempt to restore them.
+With this being said, much of my research is conducted in the context of conservation translocations.
+In particular, I am investigating variation in movement outwards from the point where animals are introduced during translocations, as well as how and why animals assort non-randomly following translocations.

 Relevant publications: